Anterior Cruciate Ligament Tear (ACL Tears):

 What Causes ACL Tears?

 Non-contact ACL rips account for the majority of ACL tears.
-This implies they aren’t caused by another player kicking your knee, for example.
-They can happen in a variety of ways, including when you:
+This implies they aren’t caused by another player kicking the knee, for example.
+They can happen in a variety of ways, including when a child:

-- Your knee twists when you abruptly change direction.
+• The knee twists when your child abruptly changes direction.

 Roughly half of the time another injury can occur in conjunction with ACL rupture.
 Other elements of the knee, such as the ligaments and/or cartilage (a gel-like connective tissue) can get damaged.
 70% of people who suffer an ACL tear will have damage to one or both of their menisci (the cushions in the knee that help to protect the cartilage).

-How can you Know if you have an ACL Tear?
+How can You Learn if Your Child has an ACL Tear?

-You may feel or hear a snap in your knee when your ACL rips, or you may feel like your knee has “given out.”
+You may feel or hear a snap in your child’s knee when the ACL rips or your child may feel like his or her knee has “given out.”
 Other signs and symptoms include:

-- Your knee’s range of motion has been reduced.
+• Your child’s knee’s range of motion has been reduced.

-Other probable causes of your knee discomfort are ruled out as part of the diagnosing procedure.
+Other probable causes of knee discomfort are ruled out as part of the diagnosing procedure.
 An x-ray will need to be taken by your doctor to ensure that no bones have been shattered.
 He or she will take a medical history and inquire about the knee discomfort in particular.
-They’ll look at your damaged knee and compare it to your other one.
+They’ll look at your child’s damaged knee and compare it to the other one.
 This test is quite effective at diagnosing ACL injuries.
-A magnetic resonance imaging (MRI) will almost certainly take place.
+Magnetic resonance imaging (MRI) will almost certainly take place.
 The ligaments are visible on MRIs, and a doctor will determine if there is a torn ACL.

-What is the Cure for an ACL Injury?
+What is the Treatment for an ACL Injury?

 R.I.C.E. treatment should take place as soon as possible following an injury:

-You have complete control over the treatment you receive.
+You have complete control over the treatment your child receives.
 Many people who have torn their ACL opt for surgery so that they can resume their previous activities.
-You may decide not to undergo surgery if your level of exercise isn’t as high.
-Keep in mind, however, that a ruptured ACL will not mend on its own.
+You may decide that your child will not undergo surgery; however, keep in mind that a ruptured ACL will not mend on its own.

-A tendon transplant from your body, such as a hamstring (from the back of the thigh) or the kneecap/patellar tendon, is used to rebuild a ruptured ACL (from the front of the knee).
+A tendon transplant, such as a hamstring (from the back of the thigh) or the kneecap/patellar tendon, is used to rebuild a ruptured ACL (from the front of the knee).
 In elderly people who are still quite active, a cadaver tendon (a tendon from someone who died and gave his or her corpse to science) may be utilized.
 Because of the greater risks of re-tear, cadaver tendons are normally avoided in young athletes.
 The procedure is minimally invasive, which means the surgeon uses an arthroscope, thin wand-like equipment, instead of a knife to make a huge incision.
-The arthroscope and working tools are inserted into your knee through tiny incisions.
+The arthroscope and working tools are inserted into the knee through tiny incisions.

 Bracing and physical therapy are two nonsurgical options:

-- Bracing: Using a brace to keep your knee stable is a good idea.
-You’ll need crutches to avoid putting any weight on that leg.
+• Bracing: Using a brace to keep the knee stable is a good idea.
+Your child will need crutches to avoid putting any weight on that leg.

-- Physical therapy: Exercises will improve the function of your knee and develop the leg muscles that support it.
+• Physical therapy: Exercises will improve the function of your child’s knee and develop the leg muscles that support it.

-Keep in mind that if you don’t get surgery to repair the damaged ACL, a re-injury may occur.
+Keep in mind that if your child does not get surgery to repair the damaged ACL, a re-injury may occur.

 What are the Risks Associated with Surgery?

-- After surgery, knee stiffness is common, but physical therapy can help.
-This may be avoided by receiving treatment prior to surgery to regain your full range of motion.
+• After surgery, knee stiffness is common, but physical therapy can help.
+This may be avoided by receiving treatment prior to surgery to regain the full range of motion.

 Is it Feasible to Keep an ACL Injury at Bay?

-If you’re an athlete, preventing an ACL injury is difficult, but there are a few training tactics you can do to lower your risks of injuring your ACL.
-If you play soccer, basketball, or volleyball, two parts of your game should catch your attention: how you take hard, quick steps to speed in a new direction (or “cut”), and how you land on your feet after a leap or step (or “plant”).
+For child athletes, preventing an ACL injury is difficult, but there are a few training tactics parents can do to lower the risks of injuring an ACL.
+If your child plays soccer, basketball, or volleyball, two activities should catch parent’s attention: how to take hard, quick steps to speed in a new direction (or “cut”), and how to land upright after a leap or step (or “plant”).
 Cutting and planting actions account for around 70% of all ACL injuries.
 Jumping, landing, and twisting all exert strain on the ACL in the knee, especially in female athletes.
 The ACL’s ability to withstand rotational pressures might be jeopardized when starting a cut (or landing after a jump).
-When you plant incorrectly, the ACL’s ability to move the knee in the proper manner can become compromised.
+When your child plants incorrectly, the ACL’s ability to move the knee in the proper manner can become compromised.